jpillora/grunt-source-web/README.md

 The default task will:

+* Development and Production builds with `--env dev|prod`
 * Compile your CoffeeScript, Jade and Stylus
 * Watch source each directory and compile only what is required

 The current setup will create 1 JS, 1 CSS, 1 HTML in an effort to reduce the asset count.
 You can use any number of `.coffee` files as they will all be joined and wrapped in an IEFF, you can use more `.styl` files by using the built-in `include` syntax, and similarly, you can use the built-in `include` to split out your HTML into a logical file structure of `.jade` files.
-See the [verify.com repo](https://github.com/jpillora/verifyjs-com) for an example of this.
+See the [verifyjs.com repo](https://github.com/jpillora/verifyjs-com) for an example of this.

 ## Customising